Stability of Linear Systems under Extended Weakly-Hard Constraints: Introduction

-Assessing properties of control systems that miss deadlines is not only important for the embedded systems architects, but it is also~an important research area in the control domain~\cite{Cervin:2005, Linsenmayer:2017, Chakraborty:2018, pazzaglia2021adaptive}.
-When considering a \emph{control task}, to properly analyse the effect a miss has on the controlled plant, it is necessary to specify also \emph{what happens when the miss is experienced}, both in terms of changes to the control signal and in terms of actions taken to deal with the failed task~\cite{Pazzaglia:2019}.
-In the case of embedded controllers, different approaches are used.
-For example, a computation instance that experiences a deadline miss can be let continue executing until completion (and possibly used later), while in other applications it is stopped and discarded instead.
+A popular model to describe real-time systems allowing deadline misses is the \emph{weakly-hard} model~\cite{Bernat:2001}.
+Weakly-hard tasks feature constraints defining a maximum number of deadlines that can be missed (alternatively, a minimum number to be satisfied) in a given number of consecutive periods.
+This model is also the focus of this work.
+To analyse the effects on the controlled plant, it is necessary to specify also \emph{what happens when the miss is experienced}, both in terms of changes to the control signal and of actions taken to deal with the failed computation~\cite{Pazzaglia:2019}.
+An instance that experiences a deadline miss can be allowed to continue executing until completion (and possibly used later), while in other applications it is stopped and discarded instead.